5 October 1910 revolution: 1908 Lisbon regicide

 On 1 February 1908, while returning to Lisbon from the Ducal Palace in Vila Viçosa in Alentejo, where they had spent time hunting, the King Dom Carlos I and his eldest son and heir-apparent, Luís Filipe, Prince Royal of Portugal were assassinated in Lisbon's Commerce Square.

 The attack occurred after a progressive decline of the Portuguese political system, effective since the Regeneration, due in part by the political erosion stemming from a system of rotating governments in which the Progressive and Regenerator Parties kept alternating in government.
 The king, as arbiter of the system under the Constitution, had designated João Franco as the president of the Council of Ministers (government chief).
-João Franco, dissident of the Regenerator Party, convinced the king to dissolve the parliament so that he could implement a series of measures with an aim to moralise Portuguese politics.
+João Franco, dissident of the Regenerator Party, convinced the king to dissolve the parliament so that he could implement a series of measures with an aim to moralize Portuguese politics.
 This decision irritated not only republicans but the royalist opposition as well; led by political rivals of Franco who accused him of governing as a dictator.
 The events were aggravated by the issues of the advanced payments to the Royal House and the signing of the decree of 30 January 1908 that foresaw the banishment to the colonies, without judgement, those involved in a failed republican coup two days prior.

 The Royal Family was in the Ducal Palace of Vila Viçosa, but the events led the king to bring forward his return to Lisbon, taking a train from the station of Vila Viçosa on the morning of 1 February.
 The royal escort arrived in Barreiro in the evening where, to cross the Tagus, it took a steam boat to Terreiro do Paço in Lisbon, at around 5pm.
 Despite the atmosphere of great tension, the king chose to continue in an open carriage, with a reduced escort, to demonstrate normality.
 While greeting the crowds present in the square, the carriage was struck by several shots.
 One of the carbine bullets hit the king's neck, killing him immediately.
 More shots followed, fatally wounding the prince.
 The queen defended herself with a bouquet of flowers offered by the people, which she used to hit one of the attackers who had climbed onto the carriage.
-The prince, D. Manuel was struck on an arm.
-Two of the attackers, Manuel Buíça, a primary school teacher, and Alfredo Luís da Costa, a commerce employee and editor, were killed in the scene, others managed to escape.
+The prince, D. Manuel was struck in the arm.
+Two of the attackers, Manuel Buíça, a primary school teacher, and Alfredo Luís da Costa, a commerce employee and editor, were killed at the scene, others managed to escape.
 The carriage entered the Navy Arsenal, where the deaths of the king and his heir were verified.

 After the attack, João Franco's government was dismissed and a rigorous investigation was launched which found, two years later, that the attack had been committed by members of the secret organisation Carbonária.
 The investigation formally concluded on 5 October 1910.
 However, more suspects were subsequently found to have had direct involvement, some of whom went into hiding in Brazil and France, though at least two had been killed by the Carbonária.